test1477/azurecli/readme.md

     runs-on: ubuntu-latest

     steps:
-      - name: Checkout source
+      - name: Checkout repository
         uses: actions/checkout@v3

-      - name: Use custom Azure CLI setup
+      - name: Use custom Azure CLI setup action
         uses: ./.github/actions/azure-cli-setup
         with:
-          art_token: ${{ secrets.ARTIFACTORY_TOKEN }}
+          artifactory_token: ${{ secrets.ARTIFACTORY_TOKEN }}
           version: '2.69.0'
 ```

-> 🔐 Make sure to set `ARTIFACTORY_TOKEN` in your repo's **Secrets**:
->
-> `Settings > Secrets and variables > Actions > New repository secret`

 ---

-### ✅ Directory Layout
+### 🔐 Secret Reminder

+Make sure this secret exists:

 ```
-.github/
-│
-├── actions/
-│   └── azure-cli-setup/
-│       ├── action.yml
-│       └── scripts/
-│           └── az_cli_setup.sh
-│
-└── workflows/
-    └── setup-azure-cli.yml
+Repo → Settings → Secrets and Variables → Actions → New secret
+Name: ARTIFACTORY_TOKEN
+Value: <your-frigate-token>
 ```

 ---

-Let me know if you also want:
+Let me know if you want to:
-- A way to test Azure CLI install success (`az --version`)
-- To add caching or fallback if Artifactory is unavailable
-- Support for installing extensions like `azure-devops` or `aks` via CLI

-Happy to help you extend it!
+- publish this to GitHub Marketplace,
+- bundle it into a shared repo for reuse,
+- or add validation/logging steps to the shell script.